Need Legal Aid Help? Get Started

 Choose a College Carefully.
 There are three different types of colleges and universities to choose from:

-1. Public colleges and universities (eg. Cuyahoga Community College, Cleveland State University)
+1. Public colleges and universities (eg. Cuyahoga Community College, Cleveland State University).

-2. Non-profit colleges and universities (eg. Baldwin Wallace University)
+2. Non-profit colleges and universities (eg. Baldwin Wallace University).

 Choose a Loan Carefully: There are two basic types of student loans: federal and private.
-Federal loans are regulated by the U.S. Department of Education, which sets the terms and limits the interest rates.
+Federal loans are regulated and issued by the U.S. Department of Education, which sets the terms and limits the interest rates.
 Private loans come from private lenders who set their own terms and interest rates.
 Before signing any loan contract, compare loan offers from different lenders because some loans are more expensive than others.
 Always ask lenders the following questions:

 1. How much money are you lending me?